THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

 I started using the free tools on Canva.com in March 2017.
 I watched Canva’s videos about design concepts and studied how to create Pinterest-ready images.
 In April, I decided to invest in the Canva subscription program.

-I changed all of the images in my Crochet Getaway blog into Pinterest style images with vibrant images.
+I changed all of the images in my Crochet Getaway blog into Pinterest style images with vibrant colors to match my brand.
 I studied popular pins and crafted snappy headlines with larger, bolder fonts.
 It was not an easy task, but I immediately saw more activity on my Pinterest boards.

 Tip: With Canva’s “magic resize” option, I had all social media images for each existing blog post, in a few minutes.